Naereen/web-sphinx/top10.en.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **Euclide's proof** of the theorem that states that there exists an infinite number of prime numbers ;
-- Lagrangian interpolation of polynomials ;
+- **Lagrangian interpolation of polynomials** ;
 - Being able to write the n-th :math:`u_n` term of recurrent linear sequence of order k as a result of a :math:`k \times k` matrix A to the power k multiplied by a vector, and computing the power by a Straßen method combined with fast exponentiation (leading to an algorithm in :math:`\mathcal{O}(\log_2(k) n^{\log_2(7)})` instead of :math:`\mathcal{O}(k n^3)`) ;
-- Pascal triangle and its relationships with binomial coefficients ;
+- **Pascal triangle**, and its relationships with binomial coefficients ;
-- Indecidability of the halting problem, as well as Gödel incompleteness theorems, which lay down limits of what is unreachable in mathematics and computer science ;
+- **Indecidability of the halting problem**, as well as Gödel incompleteness theorems, which lay down limits of what is unreachable in mathematics and computer science ;
+- **Confluence of the lambda-calculus**?
+Not really, I just have an awesome memory of its proof by `Jean Goubaut-Larrecq <http://www.lsv.fr/~goubault/>`_ in PROG2 in 2012 at ENS Cachan!
+- The results about which rational and reals numbers can be `constructed by a straithedge and a compass <https://en.wikipedia.org/wiki/Straightedge_and_compass_construction>`_, which I studied a lot in 2009/2010.
+I find it amazing that we have theorems such as Wantzel's theorem, and `clean and understable proofs of impossibility results <https://en.wikipedia.org/wiki/Straightedge_and_compass_construction#Impossible_constructions>`_!
+- **Bézier curves, and Casteljau algorithms**, are awesome because they are so simple yet so efficient and helpful in computer-assisted design, web design and CSS, and vector graphics in general.
+I studied this in 2011 and liked it very much!
+- Cook-Levin's theorem about the NP-completeness of 3-CNF-SAT has a very elegant yet natural proof, and I love it.
+It's my favorite proof to present on a black-board in 15 minutes (🇫🇷 "développement d'informatique") for the computer science minor in national competitive exam to become a teacher in mathematics (🇫🇷 "agrégation de mathématiques")
 - Last but not least, the **Binomial theorem**, and its application to limited series development and computation of :math:`\pi` by Newton (see `this video <https://www.youtube.com/watch?v=gMlf1ELvRzc>`_) ;

 .. youtube:: gMlf1ELvRzc

-.. todo:: Finish this top10 !

 My 10 favorite algorithms
 ~~~~~~~~~~~~~~~~~~~~~~~~~